 Glögg is from the beginning not a Scandinavian drink, the Romans used to heat their wine and spice it up to make it drinkable.

-Different spices, but still the same concept.
 The Scandinavian Glögg is a mulled wine, only served during the Christmas period.

 The Scandinavian Glögg is a spiced dark red wine, hot, sweet and bitter at the same time, and often consumed with almonds and raisins, together with some gingerbread.